abhinavguptas/Getting-Started-with-Force.com-Development/README.md

 ## Tools and Toolkits

 Tools to make you more productive with force.com platform.

+Many tools and toolkits are available for different task.
+To see full list, please click [here] (http://wiki.developerforce.com/page/Tools)

 Here are few key tools, that you might need to start with :

 ### IDE's
  * __Force.com IDE or Plugin for Eclipse__ : One should at least setup Eclipse IDE with force.com plugin to be more productive with the platform.
 To setup and understand more about IDE, please [click here] (http://wiki.developerforce.com/index.php/Force.com_IDE)